buptlee/yygh_parent/README.md

    5. Open Terminal through Docker Desktop for `mymongo`
    6. Run `mongosh` goes into mongo db shell
    7. Run `show dbs` to see all existing databases
+   8. Run `use $dbname` to switch between databases, for example, you can run `use yygh_hosp` to create and navigate into the db
+   9. Run `show collections` to show all the existing collections
 2. Install Redis
    1. Open command window
    2. Run `docker run --name my-redis -p 6379:6379 -d redis`